Bugaboo2000/Fnaf2-doom-linux/README.md

 ### Common issues

-If your game showing **Glx errros**, this means that your graphics card does not have **Opengl 3.3 support**.
+If your game showing **Glx erros**, this means that your graphics card does not have **Opengl 3.3 support**.
 For legacy graphics cards, try running with this [version](https://github.com/Bugaboo2000/Fnaf2-doom-linux/releases/tag/1.0) or run with *Lzdoom*

 #### Disclaimer⚠️